awslabs/aws-sdk-swift/reference/0.x/AWSAccount/AccountClient.md

 ### `getAlternateContact(input:completion:)`

 Retrieves the specified alternate contact attached to an Amazon Web Services account.
-For complete details about how to use the alternate contact operations, see <a href="https:​//docs.aws.amazon.com/accounts/latest/reference/manage-acct-update-contact.html">Access or updating the alternate contacts.
+For complete details about how to use the alternate contact operations, see [Access or updating the alternate contacts](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-update-contact.html).

 ``` swift
 public func getAlternateContact(input: GetAlternateContactInput, completion: @escaping (ClientRuntime.SdkResult<GetAlternateContactOutputResponse, GetAlternateContactOutputError>) -> Void)